GolamRafi27oo/First-Step-Of-learning-Programming/Readme.md

         01010101
         ```

+### LEFT SHIFT (<<):
-6. Bitwise left shift (<<): Shifts the bits of a number to the left by a specified number of positions.
+Bitwise left shift (<<): Shifts the bits of a number to the left by a specified number of positions.
 This operation effectively multiplies the number by 2 raised to the power of the shift amount.

         Example:
         ```